BDM MCC LOAN FOR COHESION SMES & MIDCAPS

-Promoteur – Intermédiaire FinancierBDM BANCA SPA,MEDIOCREDITO CENTRALE - BANCA DEL MEZZOGIORNO SPA
+Promoter – Financial IntermediaryBDM BANCA SPA,MEDIOCREDITO CENTRALE - BANCA DEL MEZZOGIORNO SPA

 Description